FatjonZOGAJ/Keyword-Extractor/README.md

 Its primary function will be to suggest keywords based on a short text with limited size (like on Twitter, instagram, etc.).

 ## General Information
-* Having heard that Decoder-Encoder RNNs can be used to translate sentences from one language to another in the course _Applied Deep Learning_, I have wanted to see if this could be used to do some sort of semantic keyword extraction.
+* Having heard that Decoder-Encoder RNNs can be used to translate sentences from one language to another in the course _Applied Deep Learning_, we have wanted to see if this could be used to do some sort of semantic keyword extraction.
 This project is based on the PyTorch Tutorial for sequence to sequence Networks and tries to _translate_ tweets to their respective keyswords.
 * After trying out a few different kinds of datasets, it became observable that keyword extraction was highly domain specific.
-Due to this I have focused on the Twitter Dataset found in the following chinese paper ([Link paper](http://jkx.fudan.edu.cn/~qzhang/paper/keyphrase.emnlp2016.pdf)).
+Due to this we have focused on the Twitter Dataset found in the following chinese paper ([Link paper](http://jkx.fudan.edu.cn/~qzhang/paper/keyphrase.emnlp2016.pdf)).
 Another thing that can be observed, is that, even though we reach a respectable prediction accuracy on the validation dataset (testTweet-keyword.txt) after training only on the training dataset (trnTweet-keyword.txt), it does not work ideally for own formulated tweets.
 It seems that the gathered data seems to have a specific lingo in common, which the Neural Network is able to detect within the training and validation dataset.
 * The created embedding simply uses a self defined language dictionary which maps words to indices and vice versa.

 ## Error Metric